MomentaiChris26/nerdsparadise/README.md

 This option allows the user to enter a new game into the database.
 1. Select the 'Add game' option

-2. The user will recieve a prompt asking to confirm they want to add a game.
+2. The user will receive  a prompt asking to confirm they want to add a game.

 3. Enter the name of their game.

 3. Genre, Platform and Completion Status have similar menu layouts.
 This will be a menu that can be navigated using the up/down arrow keys.
 Select using the Enter key.

-An error that occurred was if the user enters something that could not be accepted by the the instance (e.g. strings instead of boolean values).
+An error that occurred was if the user enters something that could not be accepted by the instance (e.g. strings instead of boolean values).
 This is accomplished by presenting the user with predetermined options, hence avoiding the possibility of the user entering data that could break the application.

 ### 3 - Search games
 This option will allow the user to search and return the list of games using a selected criteria.